 We specialise in providing services to people under 65 years of age who are living with Younger Onset Dementia.
 We believe that our skilled support and therapy can make a significant difference in how you, and those close to you, adapt to living well with dementia.
-Director of Supports & Therapies, David, has over 30 years’ experience of working with people living with dementia in a range of dementia specific roles: registered nurse, social worker, dementia care facility manager, dementia respite centre coordinator and dementia advisor.
+Director of Supports & Therapies, David, has over 35 years experience of working with people living with dementia in a range of dementia specific roles: registered nurse, social worker, dementia care facility manager, dementia respite centre coordinator and dementia advisor.
 He has an established reputation in South East Queensland with a network of contacts to consult with and refer to.
-All clients with dementia will receive an in-depth assessment by David with recommendations and support planning.
-The Adapt Lifestyle Support team share a commitment to following the latest dementia research and enhancing their understanding of contemporary dementia best practice.

-Adapt Lifestyle Support recognises that the type of dementia and sub type of dementia you are living with will have a significant bearing on your particular support needs.
+Adapt Lifestyle Support recognises that, the type of dementia and sub type of dementia you are living with, will have a significant bearing on your particular support needs.
 By understanding your type of younger onset dementia, we can devise a support plan with you that maximises your personal strengths and maintains your abilities with the things that you can still do well.
-Understanding the symptoms you may experience means we can create a plan to minimise or adapt to these.
-All of Adapt Lifestyle Support dementia supports and therapies are underpinned by the Clinical Dementia Guidelines for Practice 2016.
+Assessing and understanding the symptoms you may experience means we can create a plan with you to minimise or adapt to them.

 Fronto Temporal Dementia